 There are sometimes when it really makes sense to use the Chase Travel Portal.

 Cheap domestic flights

 Sometimes flights are pretty cheap and it makes way more sense to just use the portal to book them.

-For example, if you wanted to fly on United Airlines from Houston to Orland, you’d have to transfer 25,000 Chase Ultimate Rewards for a roundtrip flight in economy.
+For example, if you wanted to fly on United Airlines from Houston to Orlando, you may have to transfer 25,000 Chase Ultimate Rewards for a roundtrip flight in economy.

-But if you used the travel portal, you’d be able to book that Orlando flight for much cheaper during many times of the year and potentially save thousands of dollars.
+But if you used the travel portal, you’d be able to book that Orlando flight for much cheaper during many times of the year and potentially save thousands of points.

 You will still earn your frequent flyer miles, too, so there’s no loss in value there.

 The same principle applies to hotel stays as well.
 Sometimes it will just be cheaper to book through the portal than to transfer your reward points.

 The major exception to this is Hyatt which often has point redemptions worth over 1.5 cents per point.

 You’ve also got to really think about the value you might be losing out on if you don’t receive your elite benefits.
 It’s not hard for two free breakfasts to add up quick on a trip and if you’re giving that up, it might be more worthwhile to ditch the portal for that booking.